-- The cost of selling these products or services (materials, payment fees etc)
+- Cost of selling these products or services (materials, payment fees etc)

-- The cost of marketing your products (marketing campaigns, advertising etc)
+- The price of marketing your products (marketing campaigns, advertising etc)

-- The cost of operating your business (rent, subscriptions, utilities etc)
+- Cost of operating your business (rent, subscriptions, utilities etc)

 - The cost of employing your staff (salaries, contactors, employee benefits etc)